googlearchive/abelana-gcp/README.md

   * Identity Toolkit API

 1. Details for the Android Client
-  * How we create create the secretKey that resides on Android, used to access Cloud Storage
+  * How we create create the secretKey that resides on Android, used to access Cloud Storage:
     ```java
     static SecureRandom sr = new SecureRandom();